-3.9 CLR (clear) Key
+3.12 CLR (clear) Key

-The primary functions of the CLR key is to clear a measurement from a grid file cell location, set an obstruct, or backspace in an Alpha Edit Box.
+The primary functions of the CLR key, is to clear a measurement from a grid file cell location, set an obstruct, or backspace in an Alpha Edit Box.
 If a user has already saved a measurement and B-Scan to a cell location, use this key to clear the measurement at any time.

-3.10 HOME (measurement mode) Key
+3.13 HOME (measure screen) Key

-The HOME key returns the MX1-DL to the primary measurement screen/view.
+The HOME key returns the MX2-DL to the primary measurement screen.
 Press at any time to view the main screen.

-3.11 OK Key
+3.14 OK Key

 The primary function of the OK key is confirmation of a change or selection.
 Additionally, the OK key also toggles the Hot Menu area to a large digits display while in measurement mode.
-If the MX1-DL is displaying a grid log, the OK key toggles an advance to row number option.
+If the MX2-DL is displaying a grid log, the OK key toggles an advance to row number option.

-3.12 ESC Key
+3.15 ESC Key

-The ESC key is used in the , and EDIT functions as a back or escape function.
-If the MX1-DL is displaying a grid or sequential log, the ESC key toggles the display options: Digits or B-Scan views.
+The ESC key is used with the , , and EDIT functions as a back or escape function.
+If the MX2-DL is displaying a grid or sequential log, the ESC key toggles the display options: Digits, RF, RECT, and B-Scan views.